xeolabs/xeometry-guide/viewerBookmarks.md

 });
 ````

+#### Saving a bookmark

-With our model loaded and everything looking good, we'll save our viewer to a bookmark:
+With our model loaded and everything looking awesome, we'll now save our viewer to a bookmark:

 ````javascript